mojikosu/vinylstation/README.md

 Selected metadata is available in JSON format under ```http://your VinylStation IP here:7000/getmeta```

 ## SONOS integration:
-If you tap into the HLS output available under ```http;//your VinylStation IP here:8080/vinylstation.m3u8``` on your SONOS system, metadata including coverart is displayed within the SONOS app.
+If you tap into the HLS output available under ```http;//your VinylStation IP here:8080/vinylstation.m3u8``` on your SONOS system, metadata including coverart are displayed within the SONOS app.
 The metadata are gathered from Shazam via songrec.
 It looks like this:\ ![Metadata within SONOS](sonos-metadata-example.jpeg?raw=true "Title")

 ## Home Assistant
-I use home Assistant with the SONOS devices to tap into the metadata and coverart to dynamically set the mood lighting in the living room using ad-media-lights-sync (https://github.com/ericmatte/ad-media-lights-sync/releases/tag/v0.6.0) running under Home Assistant's AppDaemon Add-on.
+I use Home Assistant (https://www.home-assistant.io) with the SONOS devices to tap into the metadata and coverart to dynamically set the mood lighting in the living room using ad-media-lights-sync (https://github.com/ericmatte/ad-media-lights-sync/releases/tag/v0.6.0) running under Home Assistant's AppDaemon Add-on.
 It's a lot of fun, see here.
 (Thank you for asking, yes, the disco ball is illuminated, based on the genre of the track being played ;) )\
 ![Mood Lighting](m-lighting-based-on-coverart.jpeg)